Apple Inc.: 1980–1990: Success with Macintosh

-The Lisa division would be plagued by infighting, and in 1982 Jobs was pushed off the project.
-The Lisa launched in 1983 and became the first personal computer sold to the public with a GUI, but was a commercial failure due to its high price and limited software titles.
+In November and December 1979, Steve Jobs and Apple employees, including Jef Raskin, visited Xerox PARC, where they observed the Xerox Alto, featuring a graphical user interface (GUI) and a mouse.
+Jobs had negotiated with Xerox in advance to gain access to PARC's technology, in exchange for the right to purchase $1 million worth of Apple's pre-IPO shares.
+This visit influenced Jobs to implement a GUI in Apple's products, starting with the Apple Lisa.
+Despite being pioneering as a mass-marketed GUI computer, the Lisa suffered from high costs and limited software options, leading to commercial failure.

-Jobs, angered by being pushed off the Lisa team, took over the company's Macintosh division.
-Wozniak and Raskin had envisioned the Macintosh as a low-cost computer with a text-based interface like the Apple II, but a plane crash in 1981 forced Wozniak to step back from the project.
-Jobs quickly redefined the Macintosh as a graphical system that would be cheaper than the Lisa, undercutting his former division.
+Jobs, infuriated by his removal from the Lisa team, joined the company's Macintosh division in January 1981.
+Raskin had envisioned the Macintosh as a low-cost, portable computer and Wozniak had helped its development until a plane crash in early 1981 forced him to step back from the project.
+Wozniak's absence allowed Jobs to quickly take over the project and he redefined the Macintosh as a graphical system that would be cheaper than the Lisa, undercutting his former division.
 Jobs was also hostile to the Apple II division, which at the time, generated most of the company's revenue.